 As seen in in the resulting projection map (Figure 6) the quality is 0.540 – meaning that for any sample the probability of having the neighbor with the same tag is 0.54, which is as expected.

-Financial Ratios Dataset

-The financial ratios database contains a dataset representing 500 publicly traded corporations with 41 financial real or integer indicators (such as capital to debt ratio).
-The tags are the estimated danger of the corporation filing for bankruptcy.

-The results (Figure 7) show a very clean separation with more than 0.93 hits.
-As mentioned above that means that for any untagged corporation which we would guess its chances to file for bankruptcy by its nearest neighbor we would be correct 0.93 of the times.

 Bitterness Dataset

 The bitterness database consists of 2074 compounds with 19 features and their bitterness quality.
 We can see in the result (Figure 8) that there doesn’t appear to be a very strong correlation between the features and the bitterness level even at the optimal feature selection and only 0.64 of the bitter compounds were mapped near a nearest neighbor that is also tagged as bitter.